zalando-stups/documentation/user-guide/access-control.rst

 of your two steps: if the token is invalid, you won't get back this information.
 The second step is now custom logic on your site: interpreting the result.

-In STUPS, we are using the convention, that every scope also has an associated attribute with the same name.
-This means if you are requesting a "foobar" scope, the tokeninfo will contain an attribute "foobar: true" if the token has the permission for foobar.
-Else the attribute might be false or non-existant.
-That way, the terms "permission" and "scope" are somehow interchangeable.
+In STUPS, we are using the convention, that every requested and granted scope appears in the "scope" array property in the tokeninfo response.

 Some pseudo code: